 How to Apply for Home Loans on EPF

-Follow these simple steps to utilize your EPF for paying your home loan:
+Follow these simple steps to utilize your EPF for paying your home loan as per the updated EPF withdrawal rules:

 - The member can apply for the loan through the housing society to the EPF Commissioner in the format prescribed in Annexure 1